A fire in the hotel in Varanasi

 Because of my interest in Buddhism which I learned from reading Alan Watts and Joseph Campbell, I was especially looking forward to seeing Varanasi, the city that used to be called Benares, where the Buddha gave his first sermon in Deer Park.
 And indeed the tour guide took us to Deer Park and we saw--and circumambulated--Buddha's Stupa.
 We arrived late in the day and the museum and park were closing, so our visit was rushed.

-We'd flown into the airport, and so were taken to the hotel first to check in and wash up before starting the tour.
+We'd flown into the Varanasi airport, and were taken to the hotel first to check in and wash up before starting the tour of the Buddhist sites.
 The hotel was a new-looking building, very modern, very American, with the international-sounding name Radisson Varanasi.

 Radisson hotel